How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • context-based story scouting

-“Every company will become an API.
-And we have to keep track.”
+"Every company will become an API.
+And we must keep an overview."

 The Desired Headline for 2030

-What headline would you like to read in five years about AI in Handelsblatt?
+What headline would you like to read in five years about AI at Handelsblatt?

-“That we continue to be the leading medium for finance and economy.
+"That we continue to be the leading medium for finance and economics.

 And maybe someday also the leading medium for AI."